 what's inside?

-a Raspberry Pi + Pi Camera 3, a 4in eInk Spectra 6 color display and a battery. the open source version intentionally uses only off-the-shelf components so everyone can build their own.
+a Raspberry Pi Zero, Pi Camera 3, 4" eInk Spectra 6 color display and a battery.

 do the photos get saved?

-yes! images are saved digitally.
+yes! the photos you take with reFrame are saved digitally.
 While the ePaper display remains the primary way to experience each shot, you can also download both the original and dithered versions of each photo using a web dashboard.

 Dithered photo of several reFrame cameras